HackwareBro/Tic-Tac-Toe-Web/README.md

 # Tic-Tac-Toe Web
 Just practicing my web development skills by making this project and polishing my programming logics skills.

-<b>This will update time to time!</b>
+<b>This will be updated time to time!</b>

 ## Usage
-Just Visit the website : https://hackwarebro.github.io/Tic-Tac-Toe-Web/
+Just Visit the webpage : https://hackwarebro.github.io/Tic-Tac-Toe-Web/

 This tic-tac-toe supports 2 player and CPU mode to play.
 CPU mode is based on random function not based on any AI.